 Euphorbia baseball plant is also called sea urchin plant, partially due to the shape of the body, which resembles the creature, but also due to the native habit of growing on rocks and cliffs.

-Specific baseball plant info indicates it is a segmented spherical plant with a rather bloated body that stores water.
-The round plant is grayish green and grows around 8 inches tall.
+Specific baseball plant info indicates it is a segmented, spherical plant with a rather bloated body that stores water.
+The round plant is grayish green and grows around 8 inches (20.5 cm.) tall.

 How to Grow Baseball Euphorbia

 Euphorbia obesa care is minimal, making it the perfect houseplant for someone who travels a lot.
-It simply requires heat, light, a well draining soil, container, and minimal water.
+It simply requires heat, light, a well draining soil mix, a container, and minimal water.
 It makes a perfect container plant by itself or surrounded by other succulents.

 A good cactus mix or potting soil amended with grit make excellent mediums for growing a baseball plant.
 Add a little gravel to the soil and use an unglazed pot which will promote evaporation of any excess water.